project-ncl/bacon/guide/build-config.md

       - '.*:.*:zip:.*'
   ```

-The artifact information is specified in the format of `groupId:artifact:artifactId:type:classifier`.
+The artifact information is specified in the format of `groupId:artifactId:packaging:version[:classifier]`

 ##### Additional filter available in BUILD_CONFIGS and BUILD_GROUP strategies